Speakers and Session Highlights

 Color Measurement: Sarah Yarocki, Flint Group

-This presentation investigates the comparison of low cost color measuring devices, both spectrophotometer and colorimeters, ranging in functionality and prices.
+This presentation investigated the comparison of low cost color measuring devices, both spectrophotometer and colorimeters, ranging in functionality and prices.
 In the printing industry press jobs vary from pizza boxes to automotive parts and the required sophistication of an instrument and its software will vary as well.
 As there is discussion of such low cost color measuring instruments being used more in the field to minimize discrepancies in print jobs, a study was conducted to show the relationship between the devices and accuracy of readings.
 A set of standardized high gloss tiles were obtained to be used as the standard control group for this experiment, including the actual published CIE Lab readings .
 Nine devices were gathered to take readings of the control group tiles.
 The delta values were calculated individually for the L (lightness), A and B (chromaticity) to show the differentiation between each device.
 Within the limitations of the study administered (number of instruments obtained and the conflicting inter-instrument software), we were able to see the consistency and accuracy across the devices to evaluate where they are best fit dependent on the application.

 Sachin